mongodb/specifications/source/server-selection/server-selection-tests.rst

         },
     }

+3. Insert an empty document into the collection being used for the test.

-3. Create a client with both mongoses' addresses in its seed list, appName="loadBalancingTest", and command monitoring enabled.
+4. Create a client with both mongoses' addresses in its seed list, appName="loadBalancingTest" and localThresholdMS=30000.

+5. Using SDAM monitoring events, ensure both mongoses have been discovered and marked as available.

+6. Using CMAP events, ensure the client's connection pools for both mongoses have been saturated, either via setting minPoolSize=maxPoolSize or executing operations.

-4. Start 10 concurrent threads / tasks that each run 10 `findOne` operations
+7. Start 10 concurrent threads / tasks that each run 10 `findOne` operations
-   using that client.
+   with empty filters using that client.

-5. Assert that fewer than 25% of the CommandStartedEvents occurred on the mongos that the failpoint was enabled on.
+8. Using command monitoring events, assert that fewer than 25% of the CommandStartedEvents occurred on the mongos that the failpoint was enabled on.

-6. Disable the failpoint.
+9. Disable the failpoint.

-7. Repeat this test without any failpoints and assert that each mongos was selected roughly 50% (within +/- 10%) of the time.
+10. Repeat steps 7 and 8 without any failpoints and assert that each mongos was selected roughly 50% (within +/- 10%) of the time.

 Application-Provided Server Selector